-Intended outcome Success criteria Improved oral language skills and vocabulary among all pupils.
+Challenge number Intended outcome Success criteria 1 Improved oral language skills and vocabulary among all pupils.
 Assessments and observations indicate significantly improved oral language amongst pupils.
 This is evident when triangulated with other sources of evidence, including engagement in lessons, book scrutiny and ongoing formative assessment.
-Improve phonics and reading outcomes for all pupils in KS1 2021/22 phonics outcomes in line with or greater than national average.
-2023/24 Reading outcomes for all pupils in KS 1 are in line with national standards.
-Improved reading attainment/achievement for all pupils.
-KS2 reading outcomes in 2022/25 for all pupils are at least in line with national outcomes Improved maths attainment/achievement for all pupils, at the end of KS2.
-KS2 maths outcomes in 2022/25 for all pupils are at least in line with national outcomes Improved writing attainment/achievement for all pupils, at the end of KS1 and KS2.
-KS1/KS2 writing outcomes in 2022/25 for all pupils are at least in line with national outcomes To achieve and sustain improved wellbeing for all pupils in our school.
-Sustained high levels of wellbeing from 2022/25 demonstrated by: qualitative data from student voice, student and parent surveys and teacher observations a significant increase in participation in enrichment activities, particularly among disadvantaged pupils To achieve and sustain improved attendance for all pupils.
-Sustained high attendance from 2022/25 which is at least in line with national or above and persistent absence which is at least in line or below national.
+2 Improve phonics and reading outcomes for all pupils in KS1 2022/23 phonics outcomes in line with or greater than national average.
+2023/24 Reading outcomes for all pupils in KS1 are in line with national standards.
+3 Improved reading attainment/achievement for all pupils.
+KS2 reading outcomes in 2023/24 for all pupils are at least in line with national outcomes 4 Improved maths attainment/achievement for all pupils, at the end of KS2.
+KS2 maths outcomes in 2023/24 for all pupils are at least in line with national outcomes 5 Improved writing attainment/achievement for all pupils, at the end of KS1 and KS2.
+KS1/KS2 writing outcomes in 2023/24 for all pupils are at least in line with national outcomes 6 To achieve and sustain improved wellbeing for all pupils in our school.
+Sustained high levels of wellbeing from 2023/25 demonstrated by: • qualitative data from student voice, student and parent surveys and teacher observations • a significant increase in participation in enrichment activities, particularly among disadvantaged pupils 7 To achieve and sustain improved attendance for all pupils.
+Sustained high attendance from 2023/25 which is at least in line with national or above and persistent absence which is at least in line or below national.
+8 Improved Reading attainment/achievement for all pupils, at the end of KS2.
+KS2 Reading outcomes in 2023/24 for all pupils are at least in line with national outcomes 9 Improved vocabulary leading to increased engagement and attainment levels across all subjects by our disadvantaged pupils.
+Ongoing assessments and monitoring and evaluation activities will show more disadvantaged pupils are engaged and attaining higher in all subjects as demonstrated through their vocabulary skills, knowledge, and application.